Fool Moon

 I'm anxious to let my hair down,

-Liberated from an old cocoon,
+liberated from an old cocoon,

 I'm mixing up verbs and nouns.